Dripdrop12/Exploratory-Data-Analysis/README.md

 # Project 2

 Code and png files for the following plots are stored in this repository.
 For question 1, the plot is called plot1.png and its code is called plot1.R.
-The same naming scheme is applied to each of the following six questions:
+The same naming scheme is used for each of the following six questions and their respective plots and code files:

 1. Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.